aspose-pdf/Aspose.PDF-API-References/english/rust-cpp/organize/convert/_index.md

 ---
 title: "convert"
 second_title: Aspose.PDF for Rust via C++
-description: "Convert a PDF-document into a PDF-document with the specified PDF format."
+description: "Converts a PDF-document into a PDF-document with the specified PDF format."
 type: docs
 url: /rust-cpp/organize/convert/
 ---

-_Convert a PDF-document into a PDF-document with the specified PDF format._
+_Converts a PDF-document into a PDF-document with the specified PDF format._

 ```rust
     pub fn convert(